 We had a nice mountain snow dump last weekend, followed by warm weather again.
 So, resorts have been setting and changing their opening dates almost as fast as Lindsey Vonn skis a downhill course.
 (That's pretty damn fast.)

-It's been tough to keep my list of Vermont ski resort openings up to date, but I continue to do so.
+It's been tough to keep my <link post when-do-vermont-ski-resorts-open external-link-new-window vermont ski>list of Vermont ski resort openings up to date, but I continue to do so.
 And if you look now you will see that you should have as many as eight options for skiing in Vermont this weekend!***PM Update***Make that about four resorts possible.
 They keep moving their dates.***

 Can I get an "Amen"!?

 Yes, colder temperatures are returning and snowmaking fans and guns are blasting.
-Check that blog post to see when you can get on the snow at your favorite Vermont resort.
+Check that <link post when-do-vermont-ski-resorts-open external-link-new-window vermont ski>blog post to see when you can get on the snow at your favorite Vermont resort.
 Some resorts are targeting Saturday, while others are shooting for Sunday to open, and some Tuesday.

 This mountain forecast is encouraging: